lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 ```

 With this you now can access your freshly built Jekyll site with some example content by the given server address.
+It even detects changes you make to the files and will rebuild your site automatically.
+The only exception is the `.config.yml`.
+If you make changes to this file you will have to stop the process by pressing `Ctrl+C` and rebuild it manually.

-Now is a good time to commit and push your progress on GitHub.
+Now is a good time to commit and push your progress to your remote GitHub repository.
-GitHub will automatically build your Jekyll site which can be accessed online by using your GitHub GitHub Pages URL `https://<username>.github.io/`.
+GitHub will automatically build your Jekyll site.
+Your blog can be accessed online by using your GitHub GitHub Pages URL `https://<username>.github.io/`.
 Locally and remotely your blog should now look like this:

 ![Minimal Jekyll site](/assets/images/posts/2018/10-setup-jekyll-first-page.png#post-image)